Firewood: History

 For most of human history, firewood was the main fuel, until the use of coal spread during the Industrial Revolution.
 As such, access to firewood was a valued resource, with wood botes, or the right to gather firewood, being a significant aspect of many medieval leases.
 As late as 19th century America, Henry David Thoreau considered that it was "remarkable what a value is still put upon wood even in this age and this country...the prince and the peasant, the scholar and the savage, equally require still a few sticks from the forest to warm them and cook their food".

 Harvesting

 Harvesting or collecting firewood varies by region and culture.
-Different places have specific areas for firewood collection, while other places organize firewood collecting as a field rotation process to allow environmental rebound.
-Collection can be a group or an individual activity, and different tools and methods for harvesting firewood vary by region.
+Some cultures designate specific areas for firewood collection, while others rotate collection areas to allow environmental rebound.
+Collection can be a group or an individual activity, and tools and methods for harvesting firewood vary by region.